|

 handle the cub.
 These cubs did not have human contact until it is

-people could get discouraged, bitten and scratched.
+people will get discouraged, bitten and scratched.
+Chances are

 I have seen several people run cubs back through the auction,

-because the cubs were too hard too handle..
+because the cubs were too hard too handle.

 To give you an idea of what I am trying to say: When I bought Sybil,

-hard to handle. bit, scratched a lot..
+hard to handle. bit, scratched a lot.
 It took months before she

 finally got use to people.
-Bottle feeding her was a real task
+Bottle feeding her was a real task.

 If you buy a cub from an auction, make sure you meet the breeder

 before bidding on him/her.
+Keep in mind, Benny is still a "wild

 Generally, you can tell by the size of a cub if it had human

-contact..
+contact.
 The cubs from the bad breeder are generally

 are almost always born in January.
 They should be bought at a young